-This is due Friday, March 28.
+This is due Friday, March 22.
 Minimum is a decent-sized paragraph, max is about a page.
 Here you will just talk about what you want to write about - you can discuss one focused idea or even list off multiple possibilities.
-Do a little leg work to find out what sheet music or internet sources are available, if you plan to use that sort of thing.
 You are not locked into whatever you propose here, you can change your mind later. :)